parthvalani/NLP/Nonlinear-regression/Readme.md

-# Non-linear regression on california housing dataset
+# Non-linear regression on california housing dataset using convolution neural network